 If the first day is devoted to solemn rituals, the second day, rangwali Holi, is its polar opposite.
-It is the festival of colours, after all.
+After all, it is the festival of colours.
 Full of fun, laughter and frivolity, the morning hours are spent dousing your friends and family with dry gulal, water-filled pichkaris and more permanent colours.
 In the absence of a pool, many enterprising adults will organize a large tub filled with coloured water, to dunk everyone in.
 And children take great pride in amassing buckets full of water-filled balloons.
 The idea is to hide in a balcony and then throw these colourful projectiles on unsuspecting adults or a rival group of kids.
 Think snowball fight but with water-filled balloons.

 Holi – a Festival of Colours…and Song and Dance

 And what is a Holi party without someone breaking into a song and dance, preferably with some bhang in their drink?
 There is a multitude of Bollywood songs dedicated to the hero and heroine in this choreographed ritual of wooing each other, playing coy and then finally coming together – all on a canvas of rainbow colors.
-It is said that the ritual of playing with colors came about when Krishna, feeling insecure about his blue complexion, smeared color on fair-skinned Radha’s face, to level the playing field.
+It is said that the ritual of playing with colors came about when Krishna, feeling insecure about his dark complexion, smeared color on fair-skinned Radha’s face.
 It is Holi after all, and in some senses, traditional rules of gender wars are a little more lax.
 Or completely abandoned, if you look at the lathmar holi in Barsana where the entire celebration is around women beating men with sticks and pelting them with colour at the same time.

 The evening hours of rangwali holi are dedicated to getting the colour off your skin.
 Families visit their neighbors to sample the delicacies hand-crafted painstakingly in the days leading up to the festival.
 There is mathri and shakar-pare, malpua and kachri, thandai – spiced milk drink, dahiwadas – lentil dumplings soaked in spiced yoghurt, kanji – an Indian-style kombucha and of course gujiya.
 This last desert deserves a post of its own.